eric-14/RISC-V-Support-for-ACT-Framework-development/Readme.md

 # TELEMETRY DATA INTERFACE

 The repo contains firmware for sending data over UART across the linux ecosystem.
-The path for the TTY device are defined as device.
+The path for the TTY device is defined as device in **firmware.c**.
 Edit the string to point the program to the right device.

 # Purpose